Coherence for Frobenius pseudomonoids and the geometry of linear proofs: Coherence for Frobenius pseudomonoids

 \subsection{Definitions}

-Just as we can present a monoid by generators and relations, and a monoidal category by a PRO~\cite{lack-prop}, a similar approach can be used for monoidal bicategories, as developed in the thesis of Schommer-Pries~\cite[Section~2.10]{CSPthesis}.
+Just as we can present a monoid by generators and relations, and monoidal category (such as a PRO) by a monoidal signature~\cite{lack-prop}, a similar approach can be used for monoidal bicategories, as developed in the thesis of Schommer-Pries~\cite[Section~2.10]{CSPthesis}.
 Informally, a presentation can be described as follows.

 \begin{definition} A \emph{presentation} of a monoidal bicategory is a list of generating objects, morphisms, 2\-morphisms and equations, along with appropriate source and target data. \end{definition}